confluentinc/confluent-kafka-go/README.md

 Pros:

- * More direct mapping to underlying `librdkafka` functionality.
+ * More direct mapping to underlying librdkafka functionality.

 Cons:

- * Makes it harder to read from multiple channels, but a go-routine easily solves that (see Cons in channel based consumer above about outdated events).
+ * Makes it harder to read from multiple channels, but a go-routine easily solves that (see Cons in channel-based consumer below about outdated events).
  * Slower than the channel consumer.

 See [examples/consumer_example](examples/consumer_example)

 Channel-Based Consumer (deprecated)
 -----------------------------------